ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/cloudflare-workers/troubleshooting.markdown

 ### Cannot find `DB_CERT.fetch` function

-Wrangler must be run in _non-local mode_ to populate the certificate binding environment variable.
+Wrangler must be run in _non-local mode_ to populate the `DB_CERT` certificate binding variable.

-When Wrangler boots up, press the `l` key to enter non-local mode, which will restart Wrangler and show a message like this:
+The RavenDB Cloudflare template is configured to start in non-local mode.
+If you press the `L` key, it will switch modes and restart Wrangler.
+It will display a message like this:

 `Shutting down local server.`

-You may need to authenticate Wrangler again to your Cloudflare account.
+You may need to authenticate Wrangler again to your Cloudflare account when switching to non-local mode.

+Learn more about using [mTLS certificates with Workers][cf-mtls-worker].

 ### Cannot Connect to RavenDB When Deployed